 This chapter includes the following articles.

-This chapter contains an interview with Hesham Abdulla Al Qassim, CEO, wasl Asset Management Group.
+This chapter contains interviews with Sultan Buti Bin Mejren, Director-General, Dubai Land Department (DLD); and Hesham Abdullah Al Qassim, CEO, wasl Asset Management Group.